Colindy/PenWriteups/HTB Getting Started KC.md

 No exact OS matches for host (If you know what OS is running on it, see https://nmap.org/submit/ ).
 TCP/IP fingerprint:
 ```
 So, nothing too crazy.
-Scanned all the ports and looks like the only 2 open are 22 and 80.
+Scanned all the ports and looks like the only two open are 22 and 80.
 I'm gonna
 go at 80 first.
 So run this next nmap command and get:
 ```
 sudo nmap -sV -sC -p 80 10.129.42.249